openshift/svt/openshift_tooling/openshift_labeler/README.md

 ```

 ## Location of the inventory
-By default it genrates the inventory at /root/tooling_inventory, inv_path variable can be set to a different path to change the location.
+By default it genrates the inventory at /root/tooling_inventory, tooling_inv variable can be set to a different path to change the location.